Marvin-huoshan/Marvin-huoshan.github.io/_pages/about.md

 My research covers various topics in cybersecurity, with a particular focus on privacy and artificial intelligence.
 I have experience in differential privacy, graph learning, and secure data analysis.
 My current work explores privacy-preserving machine learning and the development of AI systems designed to ensure security and data protection in complex, networked environments.

 # 🔥 News
+- *Apr 2025*, Our paper about **“Mitigating Data Poisoning Attacks to Local Differential Privacy”** was accepted to *ACM CCS 2025*!
+Thanks to all of my collaborators.

 # 📝 Publications